apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 ```

 ### Embedding a spreadsheet
-This example produces a PDF/A file with an embeded spreadsheet.
-The LaTeX file for this example is `ex_xlsx.tex`, in the `minimal` folder of the [github respository](https://github.com/apmp-dxfg/pdfa3-documents)).
+This example produces a PDF/A file with an embedded spreadsheet.
+The LaTeX file for this example is `ex_xlsx.tex`, in the `minimal` folder of the [github respository](https://github.com/apmp-dxfg/pdfa3-documents/tree/main/minimal){:target="_blank"}).

 Here is the LaTeX source code:
 ```tex